 The idea with this weight training program is more is better.
 However, with high volume training you won’t be going to failure, or at least not often.

-High volume workouts doesn’t necessarily mean you’ll be training with light weights or with low intensity.
+High volume training doesn’t necessarily mean you’ll be training with light weights or with low intensity.
 You should still be training hard and heavy.
-During this phase you will certainly need to up your carb intake and take in some extra amino acids for recovery.

 You’ll be in the gym longer with high volume training so more than likely you’re going to burn more calories than usual.
-Below is an example of a high volume workout for back.
+So it’s imperative to be consistent with your nutrition and muscle building supplements.

 High Volume Workout Example: